Data Processing

 Correction, updating, and deletion:

-Requirements for filing a claim:
+Requirements to file a claim:

-Suppression of information and revocation of authorization:
+Suppression of Information and Revocation of Authorization:

 TRANSFER AND TRANSMISSION OF PERSONAL DATA

-RELATIONS WITH THIRD PARTIES AND/OR PROCESSORS
+RELATIONSHIP WITH THIRD PARTIES AND/OR MANAGERS

 EFFECTIVE DATE